aehasan/CS125QuizPrepSpring21/week10/quizPrep.md

 Can you draw out how we would insert something into the middle of a linked list?
 What index do we need to walk too? <br>

-You are given a list that appears to have non-constant times for insert.
+You are given a list that appears to have non-constant times for ``insert``.
 Which kind of list is it?
 LinkedList or ArrayList? <br>